jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 FROM registry.fedoraproject.org/fedora:33
 ```

 This means that we're starting from a base image running Fedora 33.
-Let's look at that image a bit.
+Let's look into that image's metadata:

 ```sh
 docker inspect registry.fedoraproject.org/fedora:33
 ```

-Note that `docker` will pull the image before inspecting it, but you could also use `skopeo` to inspect the image directly from the registry.
+Note that `docker` will pull the image before inspecting it, but you could also use `skopeo inspect docker://registry.fedoraproject.org/fedora:33` to inspect the image directly from the registry - without downloading the layers first.

-In particular, notice this section of the `inspect` output:
+In particular, notice this section of the `docker inspect` output:

 ```json
 [